 After shigellosis, it may take months before your bowel movements are completely normal again.
 But people with diarrhea usually recover completely.

-About 3% of people who are infected with one type of shigella bacteria, Shigella flexneri, will later develop pain in their joints, irritation of the eyes, and painful urination.1 This is called Reiter's syndrome.
+A small number of people who are infected with one type of shigella bacteria, Shigella flexneri, will later develop pain in their joints, irritation of the eyes, and painful urination.
+This is called Reiter's syndrome.
 It can last for months or years and can lead to chronic arthritis.

 |Primary Medical Reviewer||E. Gregory Thompson, MD - Internal Medicine|